1966 Rose-Mar College of Beauty shooting: Attack

+The school's director, Earl Cummings, had arrived at the school shortly before the attack and found the students and a customer, who was with her two children, waiting outside, about half an hour before opening.
+Cummings unlocked the door and let them in before going to her office to take a phone call.
+When Cummings began to return from the office, she spotted Robert Smith standing outside the school with a handgun.
+Cummings initially returned to her office to call the police from there, but fearing that Smith might hear her, she went across the parking lot to a neighboring auto supply store where she called the police instead.

-Smith entered the Rose-Mar College of Beauty and brandished his weapon to gain the attention of the people inside and when no one paid attention he fired a warning shot and then ordered everyone, five students and one customer along with the customer's two babies to head to the back room of the building.
-Once there, Smith made the victims lie down in a circle with their heads in the center and put sandwich bags over their heads in an attempt to suffocate them, but was unable to fit the bags over their heads.
+Smith entered the Rose-Mar College of Beauty and brandished his weapon to gain the attention of the people inside.
+When no one paid attention, he fired a warning shot and ordered everyone, five students and one customer, along with the customer's baby and toddler, to head to the back room of the building.
+Once there, Smith made the victims lie down in a circle with their heads in the center and attempted to put sandwich bags over their heads in an attempt to suffocate them but was unable to fit the bags over their heads.

+After one of the victims, Mary Margaret Olsen, began praying, Smith reacted angrily and demanded to know what Olsen was doing.
+When another victim, Carol Farmer, told Smith that Olsen was praying and reportedly asked him, "Do you mind?", Smith responded that he did and opened fire.

-Smith then shot and killed three of his victims with shots to head, but the oldest baby survived her wounds and squirmed before being stabbed to death by Smith.
+Smith shot and killed three of his victims with shots to the head; the customer's toddler daughter initially survived her wounds and began "jumping around" before being stabbed to death by Smith.
 The customer, Joyce Sellers, managed to shield the body of her youngest child and the child survived with a gunshot wound in the arm.
 The fifth woman, Bonita Harris, survived by playing dead after she was shot.
 Harris recounted to the police that Smith had laughed as he shot his victims.

-While Smith was killing the women in the back room, the operator of the school, Eveline Cummings, entered the school and heard the gunshots.
-Upon hearing this, Cummings fled and called the police who arrived shortly afterwards.
-Smith turned himself in to the responding police officers without incident.
+One of the responding officers, after taking Smith into custody without incident, said that he could hear a baby crying in the room where Smith had shot the victims.